WenqiJiang/wenqijiang.github.io/_pages/recruiting.md

   Research is hard.
 You should have strong reasons for pursuing a PhD.
 Without strong motivation, it's easy to get lost or discouraged by inevitable failures during your PhD, such as paper rejections or unexpected experimental results.

 - **Mindset**
   Our primary goal in the Future Computing Lab is to produce high-quality and/or high-impact research.
-You should aspire to become a leader in a research direction, not just a follower.
+You should aspire to become a leader in a research direction, not a follower just aiming to publish papers.
 This is not easy by any means, so please ensure your mindset indeed aligns with ours before deciding to join.

-- **Shared interests and skills**
+- **Research interests and skills**
   Your research interests should align with at least some areas we work on.
 The Future Computing Lab covers a wide range of topics, and we expect you to have some technical backgrounds in the topics that you wish to pursue within the group.